greatxue/coding_language/cpp_tut/7_cpp_libra.md

 #endif
 ```

-Here is the detailed `random.cpp` implemetation:
+Here is the `random.cpp` implemetation with detailed comments:
 ```cpp
 /*
  * File: random.cpp